Stanley Dorfman: Early life and education

 Dorfman was born in Johannesburg, South Africa to a Jewish family.
 In 1946, he received a scholarship to study painting and fresco at the École des Beaux-Arts and the Académie Julian in Paris.
-After completing his studies, Dorfman relocated to St Ives in Cornwall, England.
-Here, he joined the Penwith Society of Arts and exhibited his paintings alongside abstract artists such as Barbara Hepworth, Ben Nicholson, Peter Lanyon and Sven Berlin.
+After completing his studies, he moved to St Ives in Cornwall, England.
+There, Dorfman joined the Penwith Society of Arts and exhibited his paintings alongside abstract artists such as Barbara Hepworth, Ben Nicholson, Peter Lanyon and Sven Berlin.

-Upon his return to South Africa, Dorfman took a stance against the prevalent racial segregation laws of the time by organizing concerts named Township Jazz for the African Musician's Union.
-These concerts provided a platform for African jazz musicians to perform for multiracial audiences, featuring artists like Miriam Makeba and Hugh Masekela.
+After returning to South Africa, Dorfman took a stance against the prevalent racial segregation laws of the time by organizing concerts named Township Jazz for the African Musician's Union.
+The concerts provided a platform for African jazz musicians to perform for multiracial audiences, featuring artists like Miriam Makeba and Hugh Masekela.
 However, this defiance of the status quo drew the attention of the police, leading to raids and increased scrutiny of his activities.

-A lawyer affiliated with Nelson Mandela's party advised Dorfman to leave the country immediately as he was being actively perused by the authorities under the General Law Amendment Act, also known as the 90-Day Detention Law.
+A lawyer affiliated with Nelson Mandela's party advised Dorfman to leave the country immediately as he was being actively pursued by the authorities under the General Law Amendment Act, also known as the 90-Day Detention Law.
 This law enabled South African police officers to detain individuals for up to 90 days without a warrant, cause, or access to legal representation, and it could be indefinitely repeated.
 In response to this advice, Dorfman departed for Europe, leaving his wife and children in South Africa until he could safely arrange for them to join him.

 Dorfman began his television career in 1959, initially working as a production designer for the BBC on programs such as An Evening with Nat King Cole, Meet Sammy Davis Jr., and Margot Fonteyn: Birthday of a Ballerina.
 He later received training on production through the BBC Television Training course in 1963.
 This training equipped him for his subsequent roles as a producer and director for the music television series Top of the Pops, starting in 1964.